mongodb/charts-embedding-examples/python/README.md

 Running this Sample
 -------------------
 1. Ensure you have a Python 3.x installed.
 You can confirm with `python --version`.
+On some operating systems, Python 3 is available as the `python3` binary instead.

 2. Clone the Git repository or download the code to your computer.